SohomM/Elevate-Labs/README.md

 line = "  hello \n"
 print(line.strip())  # Output: "hello"
 ```
-This is useful when processing text data from files.[1]
+This is useful when processing text data from files.

 ***